joelhed/aratheum-wiki/docs/characters/master_renuin.md

 # Master Renuin

 Master Renuin is a teacher and scholar who works as a [Caeteran](caeteran.md) priest.
+He raised and taught [Viggo](viggo.md) in the ways of the Caetera before he was excommunicated from the church.

 ----